DanNguyen8189/nextjs-crud/README.md

 ## Why
 - I thought it'd be funny

-- I wanted to learn about working with React and databases.
-In hindsight, maybe I didn't need to start with Next.js but I learned and it worked out okay
+- I wanted to learn about working with React and databases!